The Wellcome Photography Prize celebrates compelling imagery that captures stories of health, medicine and science.

 Our competition rewards pictures that show the importance of health in society, and the impact health issues have on people and communities worldwide.

 If you're an image maker, find out how to enter to start conversations about the health challenges humanity faces today.
-Whether you are a research scientist, a documentary or clinical photographer, or a photojournalist, inspire people to think differently about health, medicine and life.
+Whether you are a documentary, clinical photographer or a photojournalist, inspire people to think differently about health, medicine and life.

 History of the prize

 Established in 1997 as the Biomedical Image Awards, which in 2006 became the Wellcome Image Awards, the ever-evolving competition relaunched as the Wellcome Photography Prize in 2018.